 Some internships are paid, but the majority are not.
+If you are interested in working for a for-profit organization the internship needs to be paid.
 An internship is a required part of your coursework.
 As such, it is supervised, receives a grade and enables you to earn credit toward your degree.

 HD 498.
-You will be administratively enrolled once your internship site placement form is submitted.
+You will be administratively enrolled once your internship site placement form and required documents are submitted.

-You may already have an idea, or you can review the list of cooperating sites and identify sites that seem appropriate for you.
-Call the sites you are interested in and ask about their program and possible roles and opportunities for interns.
+You may already have an idea, or you can review the list of cooperating and identify sites that seem appropriate for you.
+Call the sites you are interested in and ask about their program, possible roles and opportunities for interns.
 You can find a list of many of our internship partners online.

-In addition to the internship application, which you can obtain from your advisor or Sarah Rolerkite, you must complete a site placement form and a learning agreement.
-Once you are enrolled in the course, you can access these forms on Blackboard.
+You will work with Internship Coordinator Adriana Thomas to complete a site placement form and a learning plan.
+Once you are enrolled in the course, you can access these forms on Canvas.
 Interns must meet with their site supervisor to complete the site and learning agreement.
 These forms require the signature of the intern, site supervisor and internship coordinator.